 I was in class.
-Yes, some days I actually sat in the classroom.
+Yes, some days I actually sat in a classroom.
 The last bell of the day rang signaling the school day was over, but I had one more stop to make.

 This day was a little different.
-Not that they stopped joking, but the joke was different.
-You need to understand that people always messed with me, and I had tough skin, but maybe I wasn’t ready for this one.
+Not that they stopped joking but the joke was different.
+You need to understand that people always messed with me and I had tough skin, but maybe I wasn’t ready for this one.